 Help teach your student the value of saving with LOC!

-In 1993, LOC Federal Credit Union opened its first student-run credit union in Farmington Hills.
-Today, LOC is a proud partner with Farmington Public Schools, Hartland Consolidated Schools, and the Howell Public School District and operates 15 in-school branches.
+In 1995, LOC Federal Credit Union opened its first student-run credit union in Farmington Hills.
+Today, LOC is a proud partner with Farmington Public Schools, Hartland Consolidated Schools and Howell Public Schools and operates 20 in-school branches.
 Our in-school program and this community partnership strengthen student advancement as a result of exposure to positive community role models.

 - Resume writing and interviewing techniques

 - Development of responsibility and leadership skills